sam2829/strongest-avenger-drf/README.md

-# Stongest Avenger DRF API
+# Strongest Avenger DRF API

 ## Overview

-Strongest Avenger API is designed for a specific React frontend project so that the user is able to create an account, update there own profile, make posts whether it be an image or video of there favourite marvel character, comment on others posts, like a post, agree with a post and follow other users.
+Strongest Avenger API is designed for a specific React frontend project so that the user is able to create an account, update their own profile, make posts whether it be an image or video of their favourite marvel character, comment on other posts, like a post, agree with a post and follow other users.
 The user is also able to view different posts by whether they are the posts they like, they are posts by another user they follow or they are the posts by how they have decided to search for posts.

 ## Project Goals